vivotekmobile/VIVOTEK_SDK_Doc/AudioUpload_iOS.md

 - Rename your objective-c files in your project from .m to .mm, including main, app delegate and view controllers
 - Run your project

-### Note
+### Support architecture
-- AudioUpload framework support x86, armv7, armv7s, arm64
+- x86, armv7, armv7s, arm64

+### Reqiured iOS SDK version
+- iOS 6.0 or above